praneybehl/kite-desktop/CONTRIBUTING.md

 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
-A roadmap of the project is kept on the [Kite Roadmap](https://trello.com/b/xea5AHRk/kite-roadmap) Trello board.
+A roadmap of the project is kept on the [Kitematic Roadmap](https://trello.com/b/xea5AHRk/kitematic-roadmap) Trello board.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.